tiago-amado/CLAB_SROS_FP5_Hw_Models/README.md

 # CLAB SROS FP5 HW models: SR-1 and SR-s

-These CLAB yml files provide examples for Nokia SROS FP5 Hw Models.
+These CLAB yml files provides Nokia SROS FP5 Hw Models examples.
 These lab contains only examples and basic configs for a quick start playing with MD-CLI or to be used as reference for other lab setups with FP5 nodes.
 It is assumed that you're familiar with Container Lab and SROS vSIMs.
 Refer to https://containerlab.dev/